Healthdirect Free Australian health advice you can count on.

 • the blisters fill with pus

-• you or your child are unwell or have a fever
+• you develop a fever

-• you or your child have swollen lymph nodes
+• you have swollen lymph nodes (glands)

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.